hyperledger-labs/splice/README.md

    2. redo Step 3
    3. use Ctrl-Shift-P "Developer: Reload Window" in VS code to restart the `daml studio` language server with the updated package dependencies.

+*Tip:* if `damlBuild` fails with weird errors, then that might be due to stale `damlBuild` outputs.
+Try forcing a clean rebuild by removing the `.daml/` and `target/` subdirectories of the project that `damlBuild` fails on.

 ## GCE Clusters

 The public Canton Network clusters are currently hosted in Google